gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 The open-world choice constrains the type system.
 A negation type as set complement (everything that is not `T`) needs a fixed universe to subtract from, and an open world does not give you one.
-Jia restricted negation to single classes whose absence can be witnessed at runtime via `isinstance`.
+Jia restricted negation to single classes whose absence `isinstance` can witness at runtime.
 Jelle's intersection talk hit the same constraint later in the afternoon.

 For the gradual layer, Jia rephrased the theorem.
-With `Any` in the picture, soundness fails outright; you cannot prove "no failure."
+With `Any` in the picture, soundness fails; you cannot prove "no failure."
 The salvageable property: every failure traces back to an `Any` boundary.
 The proof device is to rewrite the program by inserting runtime checks at each `Any`-to-static transition, then show that any check failure points to an annotation that introduced the `Any`.
 Code without `Any` stays protected; the parts that opt out of the static side are the only ones that can fail.

-The closing meta-point landed on tooling.
-Jia tried to start a project like this five years ago and abandoned it because writing formal proofs by hand is too slow.
+Jia closed on tooling.
+He tried to start a project like this five years ago and abandoned it because writing formal proofs by hand is too slow.
 With recent AI assistants, the calculus changes.
-The architectural work stays
-human: choose the language, decide which theorems to prove, recognize when a failed proof attempt is hiding a real design issue.
+The architectural work stays human: choose the language, decide which theorems to prove, recognize when a failed proof attempt is hiding a real design issue.
 The mechanical proof writing goes to the AI.
 Jia's estimate is that the gradual layer took weeks of his time instead of years.

 ## Exploration of tensor shape types in Pyrefly — Avik Chaudhuri